Couchers-org/couchers/app/backend/templates/account_deletion_confirmation.md

 subject: "Confirm your Couchers.org account deletion"
 ---

-{% from "macros.html" import button %}
+{% from "macros.html" import button, link, support_email, email_link, newline %}
 Hi {{ user.name|couchers_escape }},

 You requested that we delete your account from Couchers.org.